tkreeftmeijer/mmsi2track/README.md

 	./capture_mmsi.sh <mmsi>

 This creates a file called \<mmsi\>.txt.
-It's a comma-separated text file.
+It's a space-separated text file.
 It will take a gps location every 10 minutes.

 Then convert this text file to a gpx using